inspatiallabs/inspatial-dev/packages/core/dev/util/README.md

 ## 🚀 Features

 - 🧰 Comprehensive set of utility functions for common tasks, enhancing productivity and efficiency.
-- 🎨 Tailwind CSS class merging with `kit` and `cKit` for seamless styling.
+- 🎨 CSS class and string merging with `kit` and `variant` for seamless styling.
 - 📅 Advanced calendar and date manipulation utilities for precise time management.
 - 🔢 Array and mathematical helpers to simplify complex operations.
 - 🔍 Focus and input styling utilities to improve user interface interactions.
 - 🔀 Array shuffling and manipulation functions for dynamic data handling.

 - 📄 Extensive text and data formatting utilities for clean and readable outputs.
 - 🌐 Domain and URL utilities for robust web application development.
 - 🔧 TypeScript type utilities for safer and more reliable code.